project-hatohol/HAPI-2.0-Specification/en/README.md

 ### exchangeProfile(method)

-Both of Hatohol server and HAP have procedure.
+Both of Hatohol server and HAP MUST have this procedure.
 This procedure is mainly used after starting and restarting.
 Please look at the [About start up operation](#user-content-about-start-up-content).

 ***Request(params)***